AlexParis31/Capstone-Front/README.md

 # PER(N)sonal Budgetting Application

+Per(n)sonal budgetting is an application meant for users to keep track of their expenses and create customizable budgets for future spending.

 ## Description
-Per(n)sonal budgetting is an application meant for users to keep track of their expenses and create customizable budgets for future spending.

 Each new user can create an account by registering with an email, password, and username.
-They will then be allowed to access their own personal account, protected with a unique JWT token, where they can access the following pages:
+They will then be allowed to access their own personal account, protected with a unique JWT token, where they can access the following pages with their respective features:
-1. Transactions Page where users can:
+1. Transactions Page
 * Create expenses by listing the name, date, category, and amount of each transaction.
+* Edit or delete each transaction.
-..* View specific transactions by entering the name or category in a search bar.
+* View specific transactions by entering the name or category in a search bar.
-.. * View a sum of all of their listed transactions.
+* View a sum of all of their listed transactions.
-... * Add funds to their account in order to see what proportion of their available funds has been spent.
+* Add funds to their account in order to see what proportion of their available funds has been spent.

-*
+2. Budget Page
+* Create new baskets of categories to organize their transactions in.
+* Add a limit (budget) for spending in each category.
+* View the sum of expenses for each category, and how much is left of the limit they set
+* Add transactions for each budgetting category
+* Edit or delete each categories and/or each transaction